 Don’t worry!
 We are going to help you!
-These pages are filled with advice from The Balanced Mind Foundation parents, people who collectively have dealt with all of these issues and more.
+These pages are filled with advice from the Balanced Mind Parent Network parents, people who collectively have dealt with all of these issues and more.
 You’ll also find loads of information, references to websites, books and other resources that will help you to help your child.

 Getting Support for Yourself

 We have listed this first because having a support system in place is perhaps the single most important thing you can do to ensure that you can go the distance in supporting and advocating for your child.
 Mental illness can be isolating.
 Connecting with other parents who have had similar experiences and who can offer comfort and encouragement will give you strength, hope and encouragement.
 When no one else seems to understand, when blame seems to be coming from all sides, or when you need information and ideas from other parents, connecting through our online support programs can feel like a safe harbor in the midst of a storm.
 All of our parent support programs are staffed by trained, experienced and understanding volunteers.